-- Going to Start>Shutdown in Desktop Shell (see Display Styles). - Going to Connection Manager>Connection>Shutdown in WBT Shell. - Executing Shutdown remotely from eProManager.
+- Going to Connection Manager>Connection>Shutdown in WBT Shell.
+You will see the same dialog box as shown above. - Executing Shutdown remotely from eProManager.
 In this case, the local user will receive a ten-second warning before shutdown occurs.
+A logout option is not offered.